GT Cup Championship

 The GT Cup Championship is a sports car racing series based in the United Kingdom.
 It was founded by Marc Haynes in 2007.
 The championship supported the short-lived British LMP3 Cup in 2017, following the series to Spa-Francorchamps where it participated alongside the field of prototypes.
-It will support the 2021 GT World Challenge Europe Sprint Cup at Brands Hatch on 1–2 May.
+It supported the 2021 GT World Challenge Europe Sprint Cup at Brands Hatch on 1–2 May.
 GT Cup Championship events consist of 1 free practice session, 1 qualifying session and 2 races per day; the first being a 25-minute sprint and the second being a 50-minute endurance race with driver changes.

 Classes

-As of the 2021 season, GT Cup has six different classes:
+As of the 2022 season, GT Cup has six different classes:

 GTO: GT2, GTE, modified cars; silhouettes, replicas.

 GT3: Homologated cars running to Group GT3 specifications.

 GTA: Lower specification, cup challenge and one-make series cars.

 GTB: Early year challenge and cup cars.

 GTC: Later year challenge and cup cars.

 GTH: Homologated cars running to Group GT4 specifications.